 Simplicity is key.
 Over at Victor’s Kitchen, customers keep coming back for more as its simple yet delicious handmade dim sum.
 Despite expanding its business to include a second outlet at Chinatown Point, trying to get a table during lunch hours at either of one of its outlets is no simple feat.
 With their island-wide delivery launched in May this year, there’s every reason for you to get in on the hype.

-Order all your favourites but trust me when I say you can’t check out without a portion of the signature Victor’s King Prawn Dumplings (S$5.70).
-Each dumpling comes stuffed with a large fresh prawn encased in a thin skin – just the perfect ratio for an explosion of flavours in your mouth.
+Order all your favourites but trust me when I say you can’t check out without a portion of the signature Victor’s King Prawn Dumplings ($5.70).
+Each dumpling comes stuffed with a large fresh prawn encased in a thin skin—just the perfect ratio for an explosion of flavours in your mouth.

 10. Tang Tea House

-On days when you can’t make up your mind on what to eat, simply check out Tang Tea House, a Halal-certified dim sum joint.
-It offers a wide selection of dim sum and local favourites such as Fried Kway Teow (S$7.49), Chicken Rice (from S$5.89), and Rojak (from S$5.80).
+On days when you can’t make up your mind on what to eat, simply check out Tang Tea House, a Halal-certified dim sum restaurant.
+It offers a wide selection of dim sum and local favourites such as Fried Kway Teow ($7.49), Chicken Rice (from $5.89), and Rojak (from $5.80).